 Cycling for health and fitness

 Cycling isn’t just for sports enthusiasts, it’s an activity more, and more people are taking up for health and fitness.
 It’s especially popular in cities where traffic can get a little congested, and cyclists can take advantage of nice weather.
-It is a great activity for anyone who’s out of shape, as it requires minimal equipment and is easy to learn.
+It is a great activity for anyone who’s out of shape, as it would only require a traditional or an electric bike, and is easy to learn.

 Cycling is a fun, healthy, and environmentally-friendly way to get around.
 It is an affordable transportation method that benefits your heart and circulation.
 It’s also a great way to build strength and lose weight.
 To stay motivated on a fitness goal, consider cycling with a group.